d33znu75/pydeobf.xyz/README.md

 ## 🐛 Reporting Issues
-If you encounter any issues or have suggestions for improvements, please open an issue in this repository.
+If you happen to have any issues or have suggestions for improvements, please open an issue in this repository.
-Provide as much detail as possible to help us address the problem effectively.
+Please provide as much detail as possible to help us address the problem effectively.

 ## 🤝 Contributing